What is Open Access?

 Open Access Publishing in Science in Communications of the ACM

-A Library Journal article about the philosophy behind open access
+Another Library Journal article on the philosophy behind open access

 This article from The Guardian describes four simple benefits of open access publishing to the cause of academic freedom.